aai-institute/pyDVL/docs/value/index.md

 zero value.

-## Applications of data valuation

-Many applications are touted for data valuation, but the results can be inconsistent.
-Values have a strong dependency on the training procedure and the performance metric used.
-For instance, accuracy is a poor metric for imbalanced sets and this has a stark effect on data values.
-Some models exhibit great variance in some regimes and this again has a detrimental effect on values.

-Nevertheless, some of the most promising applications are:

-* Cleaning of corrupted data.
-* Pruning unnecessary or irrelevant data.
-* Repairing mislabeled data.
-* Guiding data acquisition and annotation (active learning).
-* Anomaly detection and model debugging and interpretation.

-Additionally, one of the motivating applications for the whole field is that of data markets: a marketplace where data owners can sell their data to interested parties.
-In this setting, data valuation can be key component to determine the price of data.
-Algorithm-agnostic methods like LAVA [@just_lava_2023] are particularly well suited for this, as they use the Wasserstein distance between a vendor's data and the buyer's to determine the value of the former.

-However, this is a complex problem which can face practical banal problems like the fact that data owners may not wish to disclose their data for valuation.

 ## Computing data values

 Using pyDVL to compute data values is a simple process that can be broken down